M66B/NetGuard/FAQ.md

 * RECEIVE_BOOT_COMPLETED ('*Run at startup*'): to start the firewall when booting the device
 * WAKE_LOCK ('*Prevent device from sleeping*'): to reliably reload rules in the background on connectivity changes
 * VIBRATE: to provide vibration feedback on widget tap
-* FOREGROUND_SERVICE ('foreground service'): to run a foreground service on Android 9 Pie and later
+* FOREGROUND_SERVICE/SPECIAL_USE ('foreground service'): to run a foreground service on Android 9 Pie and later
 * QUERY_ALL_PACKAGES: to list all apps on Android 11 and later
 * BILLING: to use in-app billing